 Glass bowls may work fine for making meringue, but don’t drop the bowl, as there is always a chance of breakage.

-The bowl and beaters you are using to beat egg whites must be clean and free of any dirt or grease; there cannot be even a speck of yolk in the egg whites, or the fat from the yolk will prevent the egg whites from expanding to a whipped texture.
+The bowl and beaters you use to beat egg whites must be clean and free of dirt or grease.
+Even a speck of yolk in the egg whites must be removed, or the fat from the yolk will prevent the egg whites from expanding to a whipped texture.

 Beat egg whites starting with an electric mixer on medium-low to medium speed.
 The whites will look frothy at first, with bubbles forming.
-Cream of tartar or lemon juice is added at this stage.
+At this stage, add cream of tartar or lemon juice.
 Increase the mixer to medium to medium-high speed.

 As you continue beating, soft peaks will begin to form; soft peaks gently droop when the beater is lifted.
-If the recipe adds sugar, add at the soft peak stage, adding the sugar one tablespoon at a time or in a slow, steady stream while continuing to beat the egg whites.
+If the recipe adds sugar, add it at the soft peak stage, one tablespoon at a time or in a slow, steady stream while continuing to beat the egg whites.

 Also, add any flavorings at this point.
 Continue beating the egg white mixture on medium to medium-high speed until stiff peaks form; stiff peaks will look like a soft, glossy meringue and hold their shape when the beater is lifted.

-Whipped egg whites are often used to leaven and lighten cake batter; however, whipped egg whites alone cannot provide support for the trapped air in the cake.
+Whipped egg whites are often used to leaven and lighten cake batter; however, they alone cannot support the trapped air in the cake.

-Whole eggs or egg yolks are typically added to the batter before the whipped egg whites are folded to prevent this collapse.
+To prevent this collapse, whole eggs or egg yolks are typically added to the batter before the whipped egg whites are folded.

 For cakes made with little or no flour, more egg yolks are generally needed to support the cake.
 The cake will still probably fall when cooled, resulting in a moist and tender cake.